Have Questions?

 219-844-7152

-Addiction and Family Counseling Inc provides addiction care and rehab services such as inpatient drug and alcohol rehab programs, long term drug rehab centers, outpatient individual counseling, detoxification centers, short term rehab facilities, and others to people residing in the Munster area so that they conquer their drug and alcohol use disorders and achieve full recovery.
+Addiction and Family Counseling Inc provides addiction care and rehab services such as inpatient drug and alcohol rehab programs, long term drug rehab centers, outpatient individual counseling, detoxification centers, short term rehab facilities, and others to people residing in the Munster, Indiana area so that they conquer their drug and alcohol use disorders and achieve full recovery.
 It has services - such as group therapy, contingency management/motivational incentive, activity therapy, relapse prevention, individual psychotherapy, dual diagnosis drug rehab, and others - which follow its philosophy of the programs that work most effectively.
 This is because Addiction and Family Counseling Inc knows that full sobriety can only be achieved through highly personalized care.

 In addition, the alcohol and drug treatment facility specializes in many other programs - like veterans, aftercare/continuing care, self-help groups, treatment for spanish-speaking clients, domestic violence, active duty military and more - as well as many other treatment modalities listed below.
 Further, this addiction treatment center has aftercare plans that work in line with its treatment modalities to make sure that individuals achieve permanent, full, and lasting abstinence and sobriety from drugs and alcohol.